 1. No Free State Returns

-Most larger competitors, including TurboTax, H&R Block, and Jackson Hewitt Online, have human phone (and, in H&R Block’s and Jackson Hewitt’s cases, in-person) staff members available to handle customer service issues.
-And FreeTaxUSA, an even cheaper discount tax prep option, has a live chat plus email ticketing.
+Most larger competitors, including TurboTax, H&R Block, and Jackson Hewitt Online, have human phone support (and in H&R Block’s and Jackson Hewitt’s cases, in-person staff members) available to handle customer service issues.
+FreeTaxUSA, an even cheaper discount tax prep option, has a live chat plus email ticketing.

-In addition to a lack of human customer support, E-file.com has a mediocre-at-best onsite help system.
+In addition to a lack of human customer support, E-file.com has a mediocre on-site help system.
 Its knowledge base isn’t as comprehensive as TurboTax’s, nor does it have a user-generated question-and-answer component (which is often more helpful than canned FAQs or topics written by the tax prep company’s staff).

-Moreover, the help content that is present is sometimes thin and confusing.
-For instance, when I was asked whether I wanted to file separately or jointly with my spouse, I clicked the “Help Me Decide” button and got a one-sentence answer — “Couples often choose this option if they have a sizable difference in income” — with no context or further explanation to help me weigh the pros and cons of each option.
+Outside the knowledge base, E-file.com’s help content is sometimes thin and confusing.
+For instance, when it asked whether I wanted to file separately or jointly with my spouse, I clicked the “Help Me Decide” button.
+And I got a one-sentence answer — “Couples often choose this option if they have a sizable difference in income” — with no context or further explanation to help me weigh the pros and cons of each option.

 4. Little to No Guidance for Complex Situations

 E-file.com is not ideal for taxpayers with complex tax situations unless they’re confident they can accurately fill out the requisite tax forms and schedules.
 That’s because E-file.com provides very little guidance during the preparation process, either in the form of guided questions or a help sidebar.